wilcer1/War-assignment/README.md

 Command "start" deal the deck

 # How to make tests and documentation
-If you want to run a test file
+If you want to run test on a file
 1. Be sure you are in the right directory
-2. Then use "coverage run -m unittest discover . "filenameYouWantToTest_test.py""
+2. Then use "coverage run -m unittest discover . "filenameYouWantToTest.py""

-If you run the command "make test" it first looks at flake8 then pylint.
+3. To get the coverage report write "coverage -m report"

-If you run the command "make coverage" It will check test on everything.
+If you want to run test on all files without linters you can use the command "make coverage" If you want to run test on all files and linters you can use the command "make test" If you want to test linters on all files you can use the command "make lint"

 1. To generate a documentation of the code install pycco with this command "pip install pycco"
 2. Then use this command "pycco *.py" to generate the documentation!